Key Takeaways

 A routine is something that you do habitually whereas a ritual is something that you do deliberately.
 It is this difference that makes bathing something of meaning.

-When you go into bathing consciously, when you listen to the way your body reacts, the way the water encloses you, and how your breathing becomes more deliberate; then it becomes an effective relaxation device, and not a thing to do.
+When you go into bathing consciously, when you listen to the way your body reacts, the way the warm water surrounds your body, and how your breathing becomes more deliberate; then it becomes an effective stress management method, and not a thing to do.

 Creating the Right Environment